nitya/pydata-analysis-workshop/2-jupyter/README.md

 ## Do The Exercises

 Use this list of notebooks as a suggested set of exercises for this stage.
+Note that the first three notebooks are _standard examples_ from the  [codespaces-jupyter](https://github.com/github/codespaces-jupyter) template and associate with [specific `requirements.txt` versions](https://github.com/github/codespaces-jupyter/blob/main/requirements.txt) that we may update for our own projects in future.
+If so, the sample notebooks may break and need to be updated, or replaced, with examples that reflect latest versions.

 Use the "exercise" notebook as a sandbox where you can copy code from various quickstarts, run it, and write down your insights in an associated markdown (docs) cell. _Make sure you attribute data and honor license or usage requirements_.
 Create a recipe book you can revisit later, to recall solutions.